Nailed It!: Premise

 Nailed It! was inspired by the craze of people trying and failing to make elaborate cakes they found on the Internet.
 Three amateur bakers with demonstrated poor baking skills attempt to re-create edible masterpieces for a $10,000 prize and the Nailed It! trophy.
 Competitors take part in two challenges over the course of the 35-minute episodes; their efforts are judged by co-hosts Nicole Byer and Jacques Torres, joined by a different guest judge each episode.
+The "Hero" cakes that the contestants must replicate are created by Charity George: Seasons 1 & 2; Monika Stout and Viki Kane: Seasons 3, 4, 5, Holiday 1 and 2; and Monika Stout and Michelle Boyd: Seasons 6, 7 and The Big Baking Challenge.

 The first challenge is called "Baker's Choice", where the contestants pick one of three similar confectionery treats and try to recreate it.
 The winner of this challenge gets a special prize and is allowed to wear a golden chef's hat.

 In the second challenge, "Nail It or Fail It", contestants have two hours to recreate a complicated cake from scratch.
 They each receive a "Panic Button", which allows them to get three minutes of assistance from one of the judges.
 The worst-performing baker from the first challenge gets a second button to distract the other bakers – the specific function varies depending on the episode, but normally involves Nicole annoying the bakers.
 The three judges decide on the winning cake based upon presentation and taste.
 The winner receives a trophy and the $10,000 prize.
 However in one episode, celebrity contestant Paul Scheer decided to split the $10,000 between his competitors and keep the trophy and one episode saw three winning contestants.